-- Gain experience in program planning & presentation skills
+- Gain experience in program planning and presentation

 - Increase your knowledge about a range of health topics